1) An Absurd California Death Penalty Cost Review: A Rebuttal to "Cut This: The Death Penalty"(1)

 Rough estimates find that life without parole may cost more in California than the death penalty.

-If the Paula Mitchell/Judge Arthur L. Alarcón study is accurate (which no one can know) and the death penalty has cost California $4 billion since 1977 and there have been 2700 death penalty trials, that would mean, on average, the cases cost $1.5 million/case, for pre trial, trial, appeals, incarceration and executions.
+If the Paula Mitchell/Judge Arthur L. Alarcón study is accurate (and they tell you it's not, above -- "impossible" "projected" "rough estimates") and the death penalty has cost California $4 billion since 1977 and there have been 2700 death penalty trials, that would mean, on average, the cases cost $1.5 million/case, for pre trial, trial, appeals, incarceration and executions.

 Credit death penalty

-If we calculated the cost savings by having the death penalty, of a plea bargain to LWOP, only possible with the death penalty, such would be the cost of trial and appeals of a LWOPcase, deducted as a cost credit to the death penalty side of the ledger and would result in a lesser net cost per death penalty case.
+If we calculated the cost savings by having the death penalty, of a plea bargain to LWOP, only possible with the death penalty, such would be the cost of trial and appeals of a LWOP case, deducted as a cost credit to the death penalty side of the ledger and such would result in a lesser net cost per death penalty case.

-This would reduce the average cost of a death penalty case by approximately $100,000.
+This would reduce the average cost of a death penalty case by approximately $100,000, which I consider a wildy low estimate.

 Increasing costs - death penalty